The Discerning Texan

 b.
 Unnamed sources should not be used.
 Two recently named sources do not work for MOI.
 Contact MOI PAO for official information.

 c.
-Rumors are rampant, and media should be careful to check with official sources about information to avoid spreading false rumors.
+Rumors are rampant, and media should be careful to check with official sources about information to avoid spreading false rumors.2.
+MOI succeeded in a number of operations against terrorists in Baghdad.

 a.
 The Baghdad Sniper was apprehended, and information gained from him led to the arrest of 30 others in his organization.